benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 For more information on `getBy` dates, see [Semantics of Get-By Data in Nike Experiences](https://confluence.nike.com/pages/viewpage.action?spaceKey=BUY&title=Semantics+of+Get-By+Data+in+Nike+Experiences){:target="new-tab"}.

-Listed below is a sample Fulfillment Offerings Multi-Item 404 response.
+Listed below is a sample Fulfillment Offerings Jobs PUT 404 response.

 ```
 {"id":"a49322d6-25cc-4a83-bb9c-a35834572352","status":"COMPLETED","links":{"self":{"ref":"/buy/fulfillment_offerings_jobs/v1/a49322d6-25cc-4a83-bb9c-a35834572352"}},"country":"US","currency":"USD","locale":"en_US","error":{"message":"Not found","httpStatus":404,"code":"NOT_FOUND","errors":[{"field":"/items/0","message":"Fulfillment offerings not found","code":"FULFILLMENT_OFFERINGS_NOT_FOUND"}]},"resourceType":"fulfillmentOfferingsJob"}
 ```

-## Get Fulfillment Offerings Style-Color
+## Fulfillment Offerings GET

 <i class="g72-check"></i>&nbsp;&nbsp;**Get fulfillment offerings for all sizes of a style-color**

-Show the consumer a summary of fulfillment offerings and available offerings for each size of a style-color by calling the [Fulfillment Offerings Style-Color](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint.
+Show the consumer a summary of fulfillment offerings and available offerings for each size of a style-color by calling the [Fulfillment Offerings GET](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint.

 ### Step 1: Display a Preview of a Style-Color's Fulfillment Offerings on a PDP

-Execute a Fulfillment Offerings Style-Color GET request to
+Execute a Fulfillment Offerings GET request to
 ```
 https://api.nike.com/buy/fulfillment_offerings/v1/{filter}
 ```